-- University Express Mail Service -When a student registers and schedules a shipment with this service, the service will notify the ISS.
+- University Express Mail Service The Office of International Student and Scholar Services successfully used this service in the past (not affiliated with the City University of New York) to quickly send an I-20.
+When a student registers and schedules a shipment with this service, the service will notify the ISS.
 As soon as your I-20 is ready for shipment, the ISS will schedule a pick-up with either FedEx or DHL.
-The student is responsible for all shipment costs.
+The student is responsible for all the shipment costs.
 Check rates and schedule a pickup by visiting the University Express Mail Service: https://study.eshipglobal.com. - United States Postal Service (USPS) ISS can mail your I-20 via standard post.
 If we mail your I-20 by USPS, we cannot track it at the United States Post Office.
 Courier service is better than USPS because it is faster and easier to track.
 If you do not receive your mail within your country's postal service delivery schedule, please contact your postal service first before you contact us. - Your representative or designee in the United States can arrange to personally pick up your I-20 at the Office of International Student and Scholar Services and send it to you via courier service.
-(Please note: during the pandemic we will not have any in person options.